alexbykoff/link/readme.md

 - `cats.unsubscribe()`
 no more callbacks
 - `cats.detach()`
-removes watchable, DOM is not updated anymore, value chnages are recorded
+removes watchable, DOM is not updated anymore, value changes are recorded
 - `cats.attach()`
 links to DOM again.
 Last set value is rendered